All Episodes

 And we're not talking the electoral college system here.

-We're talking a superdelegate system that dates back to the McGovern era, because that was such a debacle that the Democrat Party said we have to find a way to protect ourselves from the idiocy of our own voters.
+We're talking a superdelegate system that dates back to the McGovern era because that was such a debacle that the Democrat Party said we have to find a way to protect ourselves from the idiocy of our own voters.

 So if they nominate somebody as hapless as McGovern, again, we've got to have a system whereby we can go in and overrule them.

-Morality, integrity, character, you won't find it here.
+You won't find it here.

-But Rush, this is politic.
+But Rush, this is politics.

 That's my point.